TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.speech.services/speech-services-quotaorsubsciptonissues-quotaorusagevalidation.md

 # Quota or usage validation

+See all existing Speech Services quotas and limits:

+- Speech-to-text
+- Text-to-speech

+## Validation of Concurrent Request limit

-Existing value of Concurrent Request limit parameter is **not** visible via Azure portal, Command-Line tools, or API requests.
-To verify the existing value, create an Azure Support Request.
+Existing value of Concurrent Request limit parameter for **Standard (S0)** price tier is **not** visible via Azure portal, Command-Line tools, or API requests.
+To verify the existing value, proceed further and create an Azure Support Request.

+Please, have the following information ready and enter it to the *Description* field of the *Details* part of this support request:

+- Information for Speech-to-text
+- Information for Text-to-speech

+## **Recommended Documents**

+!!!

 If you receive many **Response Codes 429 ("Too many requests")** or you anticipate a serious growth of the workload review your Speech resource quotas and limits.
 Request adjustment if needed and possible and follow described best practices.